-■ The telephone network is a typical circuit-switched network
+- The telephone network is a typical circuit-switched network - not any more, really, but still...

-- The telephone network is a typical circuit-switched network - Communication requires a connection setup phase in which the network reserves all the necessary resources for that connection (links, buffers, switches, etc.)
+- The telephone network is a typical circuit-switched network - not any more, really, but still... - Communication requires a connection setup phase in which the network reserves all the necessary resources for that connection (links, buffers, switches, etc.)

-- The telephone network is a typical circuit-switched network - Communication requires a connection setup phase in which the network reserves all the necessary resources for that connection (links, buffers, switches, etc.) - After a successful setup, the communicating systems are connected by a set of links that are dedicated to their connection for the entire duration of their conversation
+- The telephone network is a typical circuit-switched network - not any more, really, but still... - Communication requires a connection setup phase in which the network reserves all the necessary resources for that connection (links, buffers, switches, etc.) - After a successful setup, the communicating systems are connected by a set of links dedicated to the connection for the entire duration of their conversation

-- The telephone network is a typical circuit-switched network - Communication requires a connection setup phase in which the network reserves all the necessary resources for that connection (links, buffers, switches, etc.) - After a successful setup, the communicating systems are connected by a set of links that are dedicated to their connection for the entire duration of their conversation - When the conversation ends, the network tears down the connection, freeing the corresponding resources (links, buffers, etc.) for other connections
+- The telephone network is a typical circuit-switched network - not any more, really, but still... - Communication requires a connection setup phase in which the network reserves all the necessary resources for that connection (links, buffers, switches, etc.) - After a successful setup, the communicating systems are connected by a set of links dedicated to the connection for the entire duration of their conversation - When the conversation ends, the network tears down the connection, freeing the corresponding resources (links, buffers, etc.) for other connections